My current employer must have read my last post because I’ve enjoyed ALL of my meal breaks this past week.

 Let me remind you that this is all happening in front of the patient and her family.

 I tell her I haven’t pushed at all because I thought she might want to attend the delivery.
+(Snarky seemed appropriate here since she was now acting like a raving, lunatic bitch.)

 The patient is lying there listening to all of this!